 WordPress Dashboard Overview

 WordPress dashboard allows you to manage the content of your website.
-In this tutorial, we will quickly learn about the various tools available in WordPress dashboard admin area.
+In this tutorial, we will quickly learn about the various tools available in the WordPress dashboard admin area.

 Dashboard – Home:

 This page displays the overview of WordPress content.